jaydeesimon/mkclj/README.md

 This program is specifically tailored to my needs so reusing it exactly as-is may not work for you but if it serves as inspiration for your own version then great!

+The following will happen, not necessarily in this order.

 * Generates a project name if one is not specified.
 * Creates a `src` directory, a package based on the project name, and a `core` namespace.
 * Creates a `resources` directory because I often operate on files such as HTML, CSVs and this is where I like to put them.